hizzle-co/noptin/readme.txt

 = 1.5.1 =
 * Ability to use merge tags in newsletter subscription success messages and pages - ADDED
 * `noptin_hide` now hides newsletter subscription forms for an hour - ADDED
-* Ability to use post meta fields as merge tags - ADDED
+* Ability to use post meta fields as newsletter merge tags - ADDED
-* Ability to add dropdown select field to opt-in forms - ADDED
+* Ability to add dropdown select field to newsletter sign-up forms - ADDED

 = 1.5.0 =
 * Ability to connect your site to Noptin.com for faster support and updates - ADDED